sezanzeb/alsa-control/README.md

 ALSA related, it would be nice if they can be detected and named in the GUI.

 You might be interested in https://pipewire.org/.
-My audio broke in various ways again after updating stuff, rendering any .asoundrc configs useless as well, but pipewire works.
+My audio broke in various ways again after updating stuff, rendering any .asoundrc configs useless, breaking multiplexing even with dmix and pulseaudio, preventing the alsa-control sound test from working, but pipewire works.

 ## Jack